There is a great variety of tools available for social media monitoring and webcare.

-There are free tools available online like Hootsuite and Tweetdeck.
-Features may be very limited compared to the large (and expensive) tools, but for most users and small organizations the free version may be sufficient.
+There are several free tools available online like Hootsuite and Tweetdeck.
+Features may be very limited compared to the large (and expensive) tools, but for most users and small organizations, the free version can be sufficient.

-For students and staff there is a great deal available online.
-The Dutch universities offer a (almost free) licence for Coosto, one of the largest professional social media tools in the Netherlands.
+For students and staff, there is a great deal available online.
+The Dutch universities offer an (almost free) license for Coosto, one of the largest professional social media tools in the Netherlands.
 Coosto is also available in English.
-You can get the student/staff licence for Dutch universities go to www.surfspot.nl, the IT webshop for all Dutch educational organizations and log in using your university account.
+You can get the student/staff license for Dutch universities by going to www.surfspot.nl, the IT webshop for all Dutch educational organizations and log in using your university account.

 You can also monitor online news sources outside social media channels, but as far as we know the news sources are not available for global news (Dutch only).

-If you need a social media report on some topics, the social media team can help.
-Please ask the Marketing & Communications account manager in your department to help you formulating the right questions first, then the social media team can assist you.
+If you need a social media report on certain topics, the social media team can help.
+Please ask the Marketing & Communication account manager within your department to help you formulate the right questions before reaching out to the social media team for assistance.

-If you need to monitor more on your department, project etc, you may want to try Google Alerts.
+If you want to monitor more regarding your department, project, etc, you should try out Google Alerts.
 Google Alerts offers a notification by email if a keyword (your name) is added to a website, blog, news, etc.